adap/flower/datasets/doc/source/how-to-use-with-tensorflow.rst

   'label': ClassLabel(names=['airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck'], id=None)}

+We will use the keys in the partition features in order to construct a `tf.data.Dataset <https://www.tensorflow.org/api_docs/python/tf/data/Dataset>_`.
 Let's move to the transformations.

 NumPy
 -----